andrewhessler/heffree-dev/src/assets/blog/project-beebfam-1.md

 So, most people play in Versus mode and just choose random courses to play, since all the prix (plural of prix) automatically include intermission tracks.

-All this to say, we were using a wheel spinnig app and my wife didn't trust it was random so I made us a quick 4-race randomizer in React.
+All this to say, we were using a wheel spinning app and my wife didn't trust it was random so I made us a quick 4-race randomizer in React.

 ## Second app - Chore Kanban
 The first app I made with a backend was Chore Kanban.
 This is just a virtualization of something we used to do on our fridge with magnets until we ran out of steam.